Constitution & Bylaws of

 Members may be removed from church membership for any of the following reasons:

-2. Transfer of membership, providing that disciplinary action is not in process for an offense under Article IV, Section 6 of the Constitution and By-Laws.
+2. Transfer of membership, providing that disciplinary action is not in process for an offense under Article IV, Section 6 of the Constitution and ByLaws.

 4. Disciplinary action.

 5. Member request, providing that disciplinary action is not in process for an offense under Article IV, Section 6 of the Constitution and By-Laws.
+It is expected that a member who no longer agrees with the DRBC Statement of Faith will request removal from the membership roll.

 SECTION 8.
 MEMBERSHIP MEETINGS